quicwg/multipath/draft-ietf-quic-multipath.md

 {{QUIC-TRANSPORT}} only allows the use of one path and the number of concurrent path validation attempts is limited by number of issued connection IDs.
-This extension, allows for multiple open paths that could in theory be migrated all at the same time.
+This extension allows for multiple open paths that could in theory be migrated all at the same time.
 Further, multiple paths could be initialized simultaneously.

 Therefore, endpoints need to limit the maximum number of paths and might consider additional measures to limit the number of concurrent path validation processes